 When we react differently to news of death and abuse; when we campaign for those unjustly slain in another country while turning a blind eye to similar situations back home, we show that these lives does not matter to us.
 Life does not have a colour, so black lives don’t matter, all lives do!

-(by Effiong Samuel and published on thesheet.ng)
+(by Effiong Samuel and published on thesheet.ng in 2016)